paola-ferreira/Useful_scripts/README.md

-Here you will find some scripts that can save your time =)
+Here are some handy scripts that can save you time! 😊